Some structure theorems for algebraic groups: The automorphism group scheme

 it follows that \textit{$\tau$ is an isomorphism.}

 Also, one readily checks that

 where $\Aut_{A,0} \subseteq \Aut_A$ denotes the stabilizer of the origin.
 It follows that $\Aut_{A,0} \cong \pi_0(\Aut_A)$ is \'etale.

-If $A$ is an elliptic curve, then $\Aut_{A,0}$ is finite (as may be seen e.g. by arguing as in the preceding example, with the canonical sheaf replaced by $\cO_A(0)$).
+If $A$ is an elliptic curve, then $\Aut_{A,0}$ is finite, as may be seen by arguing as in the preceding example.
 But this fails for abelian varieties of higher dimension, for example, when $A = B \times B$ for a non-trivial abelian variety $B$: then $\Aut_{A,0}$ contains the constant group scheme $\GL_2(\bZ)$ acting by linear combinations of entries. \end{example}

 Next, we present an application of Theorem \ref{thm:che} to the structure of connected automorphism group schemes.
 Recall that a variety $X$ is \textit{uniruled} if there exist an integral scheme of finite type $Y$ and a dominant rational map $\bP^1 \times Y \dasharrow X$ such that the induced map $\bP^1_y \dasharrow X$ is non-constant for some $y \in Y$.
 Also, $X$ is uniruled if and only if $X_{\bar{k}}$ is uniruled, see \cite[IV.1.3]{Ko1}.